 5. Create a holding area for sports equipment in the garage.

 Sports equipment can smell like a herd of goats (trust us, it’s bad) when stored in your home or your car.
 Solution?
-Keep everything handy in bins or lockers by the back door.
+Keep everything handy in bins or lockers in the garage.
 It can air out overnight and it’s ready to grab again when you head out in the morning!

 6. Stock up on healthy and quick breakfast items.

+Back-to-school home organization should extend into the food spaces, too!
 Make sure your freezer and pantry are chock full of easy, on-the-go breakfast options.
-We love these make-ahead, freezable egg and sausage muffins!
+We love make-ahead freezable egg and sausage muffins!

-Do you have a tried and true way to get your household back-to-school ready?
+Do you have a tried and true back-to-school home organization tip?
 Tell us about it.